v-las/Repo_SSH_key_practice/README.md

 # Terminal DRILL

-This repository is made for extra-practie my Command line (Terminal) skills.
+### This repository is made for extra-practie my Command line (Terminal) skills.

-There will be all kind of exercises with cmnder.
+There will be all kinds of exercises with cmnder.
 <details>
 <summary>Yo Dawg, I heard you like spoilers</summary>
   <details>